Professional Reviews

 Kaspersky Safe Kids Customer Support

 I’m pretty happy with this provider’s support section.
-It’s a shame that it’s missing detailed FAQs, which top competitors such as Qustodio and Net Nanny have, but it makes up for that by providing access to very detailed tutorials (some of them even include video guides) and useful troubleshooting guides.
+It’s a shame that it’s missing detailed FAQs, which top competitors such as Qustodio and Bark have, but it makes up for that by providing access to very detailed tutorials (some of them even include video guides) and useful troubleshooting guides.
 I almost never had to reach out to customer support to ask them how to use the parental apps.

 Kaspersky Safe Kids Customer Support

 Overall, Kaspersky Safe Kids provides great customer support — it has really good tutorials, good live chat, email support, and phone support, and a very active forum.
-The only issues are that its support section doesn’t have FAQs, and it takes a bit long to be connected to a live chat rep..
+The only issues are that its support section doesn’t have FAQs, and it takes a bit long to be connected to a live chat rep.

-Visit Kaspersky Safe Kids
+What Kaspersky Safe Kids Can Do Better

-Is Kaspersky Safe Kids a Good Pick for Your Family in 2023?
+Is Kaspersky Safe Kids a Good Pick for Your Family in 2024?

-In addition, Kaspersky Safe Kids also provides access to extra features — it has YouTube Safe Search, which enables safe search on YouTube’s site and app, YouTube search monitoring, which shows you what your kids search for on YouTube’s site and app, and Allowed Area, which lets you set up huge geofenced zones.
+In addition, Kaspersky Safe Kids also provides access to extra features — it has YouTube Safe Search, which enables safe search on YouTube’s site and app, YouTube search monitoring, which shows you what your kids search for on YouTube’s site, and Allowed Area, which lets you set up huge geofenced zones.
 Also, there’s Battery Tracker, which displays the battery level of your kid’s device, and a feature that monitors your child’s activity on the VK social media platform.

 Frequently Asked Questions